aristi95/Spotify-Scraper/README.md

 ## Configuration
 - Automatically runs daily at 3:00 PM (15:00).
-You can also configure Windows Task Scheduler to run the code at specific intervals.
+Can be also be configured in Windows Task Scheduler to run the code at specific intervals.

 - Generated charts: